Categories

 “Most deaths don’t come with closure,” she says.
 “They’re drawn out, or they’re sudden.
 There’s no great monologue.
 There’s just the mess of real life.”

-A space to pass on stories, objects, music, and meaning.
+That’s why Hayley created Deathwishes—a space built to hold the words, wishes, and reflections we often leave unsaid.
+A place to pass on stories, objects, music, and meaning.
 To let your people know what matters.
 And to leave behind something that actually reflects who you are.

 “I’m not a guru,” Hayley says.
 “I’m a person who understands that when you’re prepared to die, you live better.”